sveltejs/sapper-template/README.md

 Using Windows and WSL2?

 If your project lives outside the WSL root directory, [this limitation](https://github.com/microsoft/WSL/issues/4169) is known to cause live-reloading to fail.
-See [https://github.com/sveltejs/sapper/issues/1150](this issue) for details.
+See [this issue](https://github.com/sveltejs/sapper/issues/1150) for details.

 ## Bugs and feedback